 Young people have a natural curiosity about the world around them, and excellent Geography teaching enables students to appreciate the varied and fantastic world in which we live.
 It is a subject that teaches about a variety of issues, ranging from a local to a global scale, which will set them up to achieve their very best.

 We are interested in finding teachers who can inspire, challenge and consistently enjoy working with young people in a way that encourages students to thrive in the world around them.

 We train Geography teachers who are inspirational, and who are not afraid to take risks.
-Typically, our trainees enter the teaching profession well prepared for the rigours of being a Newly Qualified Teacher.
+Typically, our trainees enter the teaching profession well prepared for the rigours of being an early career teacher.

 Many acquire jobs in our partner schools where they have been on placement and quickly progress in the first few years of qualifying.
 Several of our current Mentors are teachers who were previously trainees on this course.